Peculiarity of Symmetric Ring Systems with Double Y-Junctions and the magnetic effects: Disturbance to the symmetric ring conditions

 We investigate the effects of the magnetic disturbance on the transmission probability.
 For the symmetric ring systems which the magnetic flux penetrates, the scattering matrix at the node I$\!$I becomes

 From Eqs.~(\ref{eq:R}) and (\ref{eq:T}), then we derive

 where

 In the limit of vanishing magnetic flux, i.e., $\phi_{0}\rightarrow 0$, we retrieve the results in Eqs.~(\ref{eq:sR}) and (\ref{eq:sT}).
 Equations (\ref{eq:me-R}) and (\ref{eq:me-T}) provide the general expressions of the amplitudes for the reflection and transmission in the symmetric ring system which magnetic flux penetrates.
+Note that $s_{ij}$ in the above equations are functions of the nine parameters of the Y-junction.

 For example, if we adopt the following parameters

 then Eqs.~(\ref{eq:me-R}) and (\ref{eq:me-T}) are reduced to